 Justin Buckingham (lead alto, flute), Loretta Palmiero (alto, soprano, flute, clarinet), Dave Reglar (tenor, alto), Louis Klaassen (tenor), Tim Clarkson (baritone, flute, clarinet)

-Luke Liang (guitar), Andrew Scott (piano), Hannah James (bass), James McCaffrey (drums)
+Yutaro Okuda (guitar), Andrew Scott (piano), Hannah James (bass), Mike Quigley (drums)

-Other key contributors past and present: David Groves (bass), Yutaro Okuda (guitar), Dane Laboyrie, Matt Collins and Luke Stephens (trumpets), Brendan Champion, Ellie Shearer, Mitchell Nissen (trombone), Evan Harris, Joshua Willard, Chris O’Dea, Michael Avgenicos, Sam Gill, Anna Leckie, Melissa Mony and Scott Kelly (saxophones),
+Other key contributors past and present: David Groves (bass), Luke Liang (guitar), James McCaffrey (drums) Dane Laboyrie, Rob Campell, Matt Collins and Luke Stephens (trumpets), Brendan Champion, Ellie Shearer, Mitchell Nissen, Alex Silver (trombone), Evan Harris, Joshua Willard, Chris O’Dea, Michael Avgenicos, Sam Gill, Anna Leckie, Abi McCunn, Melissa Mony and Scott Kelly (saxophones),